 SNOWMOBILING & RENTALS

-In the winter months, our Micro Cabins are accessible by snowmobile or ATV.
+In the winter months, our Micro Cabins are only drive in accessible by snowmobile or ATV.
 Hiking to the cabin is also permitted.
 Once inside the property, guests may hike or snowshoe the many frozen lakes onsite or along the snowshoe-only trails, but most trails are dedicated to exclusively to snowmobiles.
 Haliburton Forest’s unique location at the top of the Algonquin Dome makes it the ultimate destination for winter ATVing conditions!